The story so far

 The Oxted gasholder will be redeveloped by St William, a joint venture between The Berkeley Group and National Grid.
 St William specialises in redeveloping redundant gasholder sites and has unlocked some of the most technically complex regeneration sites at the heart of communities across London and the South East.

-Furthermore, the Council has exchanged contracts to sell Johnsdale car park in Oxted to developer St William, subject to conditions.
+The Council exchanged contracts to sell Johnsdale car park in Oxted to developer St William, subject to conditions.
 Following St William securing planning consent to provide homes on the adjacent gasholder site, St William is now in the process of preparing a new planning application for a comprehensive residential redevelopment of both the gasholder and car park sites.
-St William is expected to carry out consultation in late February/ early March, with a planning application expected to be submitted afterwards.

 St William held public exhibitions to share the latest proposals in early March, with a planning application expected to be submitted shortly.
 Construction is due to start on site in Autumn/Winter 2018.
 You can download the exhibition boards displayed at the exhibition events.
 Due to the size of the file, we have split the boards into Part 1 and Part 2.
 Please download both files in order to view the full proposals.